-For families that pre-fund future long-term care in some fashion are much happier and more unified than those who don't, according to Arosa+LivHome CEO Ari Medoff.
+Families that pre-fund future long-term care in some fashion are much happier and more unified than those who don't, according to Arosa+LivHome CEO Ari Medoff.
 The company provides in-home care and other services in California, Florida, Illinois, North Carolina, Tennessee, and Texas.

-"When adult children call to inquire about home care for a parent, we hear the relief in their voice when they share with us that their mother or father has Long-Term Care Insurance.
+When adult children call to inquire about home care for a parent, we hear the relief in their voice when they share with us that their mother or father has Long-Term Care Insurance.
 We reassure them that it will pay for in-home care.
-The desire for seniors to age in place is stronger than ever," Medoff said.
+The desire for seniors to age in place is stronger than ever.

-"The policy removes or mitigates the cost of care when the time comes and allows the family to focus on arranging the best care in your preferred setting," he said.
+The policy removes or mitigates the cost of care when the time comes and allows the family to focus on arranging the best care in your preferred setting.

 Ohio financial advisor and long-term care advisor Greg Seals says it is simple, you either have a plan and do not need it or need a plan because to require care and not have it.
-He says the lessor of two evils is having a plan and never needing it.
+He says the lesser of two evils is having a plan and never needing it.

 Researching LTC Planning Options

-- AARPs Planning for Long-Term Care provides reliable information
+- AARP's Planning for Long-Term Care provides reliable information

 - The U.S. Department of Health and Human Services LTC website